Renault Megane R.S. (2018) Review

-The Megane Renaultsport has long held a reputation as one of the best front-wheel drive hot hatches.
-But its mantle has slipped over the years with no shortage of competition from the likes of the Honda Civic Type R and Ford Focus RS.
+The Megane Renaultsport's mantle has slipped over the years with no shortage of competition from the likes of the Honda Civic Type R and Ford Focus RS.

 So Renault is hoping this latest Megane R.S. will put the performance version of its family hatch firmly back on the radar of buyers who have been swayed by rival makes.

 With that in mind, Renault has upped the ante by giving this Megane R.S. a new engine, more tech and improved performance, but all in a versatile package that's a comfortable every day car.

 So now the Megane R.S. is a five-door only and retains the same practicality as the standard Megane hatch - a car we really like.
 But there are some big changes under the skin.
 For starters, there's a new engine.
 This 1.8-litre turbocharged unit has 280PS while the Trophy version boosts this to 300PS.